chaseruskin/orbit/docs/src/reference/filesets.md

 | `Boards/*.toml` | `**/Boards/*.toml` |
 | `/specific/path.log` | `./specific/path.log` |

 The custom patterns begin their search for files at the local ip's root directory.
-The interpreted pattern is the actual glob-style pattern used when collecting files for custom filesets.
+The file pattern used by Orbit when collecting files for custom filesets is the interpreted pattern.